AriFordsham/GHCWiki/building/using.md

 Tells the build system where you would like GHC to be eventually installed.
 You don't have to install GHC in order to use it: it is entirely possible to work on GHC and test it without ever modifying anything outside the build tree.
-However, if you do with to install GHC, then the `--prefix` directory is the root of the install tree.
+However, if you do want to install GHC, then the `--prefix` directory is the root of the install tree.
-Typciallly on Unix systems the default for `--prefix` is `/usr/local`.
+Typically on Unix systems the default for `--prefix` is `/usr/local`.
 See also [Building/Installing](building/installing) for more details.
 </td></tr></table>